Proof Utah's History is Messed Up!

 New Research Reveals Major Discrepancies in Utah History

-I got acquainted with a little known Tribe no one ever talked about... the Timpanogos, who also live on the Uintah Valley Reservation in Utah, same as the Northern Utes do, and their story blew me away.
-Why?
-It doesn't matter they are not yet a federally recognized Tribe, they provided me with definitive proof they are the living descendants of Chiefs Sanpitch, Wakara, Arropeen, Tabby, Ammon, Sowiette, Grospeen and Antongua 'Black Hawk' who was the son of Sanpitch, and other legendary leaders in the Black Hawk War!
+Chief Executive Mary Meyer of the Snake Shoshone Timpanogos Nation, who is a direct descendant of Chief Arropeen, provided me with definitive proof that the Timpanogos are the living descendants of notorious Chiefs Sanpitch, Wakara, Arropeen, Tabby, Ammon, Sowiette, Grospeen and Antongua 'Black Hawk' who was the son of Sanpitch, and other legendary leaders in the Black Hawk War!
 Their lineage documented by birth and marriage records, death certificates, Indian Agency records, treaties, and more historic records going back to 1765.
 Information you won't find in mainstream Mormon accounts.

 The earliest record I have found, so far, that refers to the Timpanogos in Utah begins with the Spanish explorer Juan Rivera in 1765.
 Rivera preceded explorers Dominguez and Escalante's expedition into Utah, and describes having come in contact with aboriginal peoples "the bearded ones" who were Snake-Shoshoni who called themselves "Timpanogostzis," an Aztecan-Shoshonian word meaning People of the Rock water carriers (referring to rock salt), whose leader was Turunianchi.